collinclarke/flowers/README.md

 #### Use the brush tool to draw Life

-*After clicking the brush toggle, click and drag to draw.
+*Click and drag to draw or move the camera.
 Zoom with the scroll wheel*

 ![brushDemo](./assets/flowers_gif_02.gif)